cmiethling/mplex_demo_app/Readme.md

 - The main application that contains the logic for controlling the laboratory device.
 - it runs on [http://localhost:8090](http://localhost:8090).
-- The application includes a service client, which is used by a service technician for maintenance or control of the device.
-(Username + Password = `service`)
+- The application includes a **service client**, which is used by a service technician for maintenance or control of the device.
+Log in credentials:
+    - Username: `service`
+    - Password: `service`

 **emulator**